Former Cook County Felony Prosecutor

 - Immigration status

-Because retail theft is considered a crime of dishonesty, employers often view it more negatively than many other offenses.
+Because retail theft is considered a crime involving dishonesty, it can be viewed more negatively than many other offenses.

 Building a Strong Retail Theft Defense